 Our Oakville Community FIRST Robotics Teams offers these extra-curricular experiences for young persons from grades 5 to 12 who do not have access to them through their schools.
 We have a proven successful track record, expanding our programs and membership base, winning competitive awards each season, promoting STEM awareness in the community, and over 95% of our alumni are in post-secondary STEM programs – most at their “first-choice” university.
 FIRST alumni are also eligible to apply for over $80 million of college scholarships.

-We are a registered charity, and all our activities are managed by volunteer adult mentors from a wide range of technical, professional, and educational backgrounds.
+We are a Federally registered charity, and all our activities are managed by volunteer adult mentors from a wide range of technical, professional, and educational backgrounds.
 Our membership has grown throughout the years, and we host students from a number of schools in our community.

-Our programs cannot function without the efforts of the volunteer adult mentors, and we require a minimum of two mentors to be present whenever members meet.
+Our programs cannot function without the efforts of the volunteer adult mentors.
+We require a minimum of two mentors to be present whenever members meet.
 Several of our mentors are parents of team members.
 Some mentors have specialized skills that can be helpful in team training, but some are non–engineering mentors who provide invaluable assistance with tasks such as administration, organization, fundraising, promotion, website and publicity, meetings’ supervision, etc. We are also planning some computer coding training for mentors helping with the FLL programs.
-If you are interested in becoming a mentor or helping as a meeting supervisor, please email email@example.com or submit the Contact Us Form for more information.
+If you are interested in becoming a mentor or helping as a meeting supervisor, please email firstname.lastname@example.org or submit the Contact Us Form for more information.

-For each season, we offer three programs:
+For each season, we offer two programs: